lywang3081/Awesome-Continual-Learning/README.md

 # Awesome-Continual-Learning

-This is the paper list of our paper ''A Comprehensive Survey of Continual Learning: Theory, Method and Application''.
+This is the paper list of our paper ''A Comprehensive Survey of Continual Learning: Theory, Method and Application'' [[link](https://arxiv.org/abs/2302.00487)].
+We will continually include useful resources in this repo.

 ## Survey